Religious Education

 Prayer Life

 At Holy Family, we help our pupils to develop a reverential attitude in their prayer life and to make prayer a natural part of their daily lives.
 Children are exposed to a variety of prayer experiences, both formal and informal, private and communal.
-Children are encouraged to take an active part in school Masses and daily Collective Worship, including the preparation of readings and prayers.
+Children are encouraged to take an active part in school Masses and daily Celebration of the Word, including the preparation of readings and prayers.

 Other Faiths